luiscosio/MechWatch/README.md

 Left panel: chat controls + output.
 Right panel: live line chart of deception scores, latest score metric, and interdiction banner when the threshold is crossed.

-## Demo Scripts

-See `PROJECT_SCOPING.md` for suggested prompt scripts highlighting benign Q&A, false statements, hallucinations, and rogue-agent attempts.
-Capture screenshots/gifs from the dashboard for your submission.

 ## Limitations

 - Calibration currently relies on a general-purpose truthfulness dataset; domain-specific deception may require new probes.